open-telemetry/opentelemetry-specification/specification/api-tracing.md

 ## SpanContext

-A `SpanContext` represents the portion of a `Span` which must be serialized and propagated along side of a distributed context. `SpanContext`s are immutable.
+A `SpanContext` represents the portion of a `Span` which MUST be serialized and propagated along side of a distributed context. `SpanContext`s are immutable.
 `SpanContext` MUST be a final (sealed) class.